jordanmchavez/kdm-tts/Backlog.md

-static init
-pre-init: receives save state, depends on objects being loaded, but not on any other subsystems register expansions
-init: depends on other subsystems (event management, guids), receive dependencies, fire events, build uis

-PreInit(saveState)
-Init(dependencies)
-PostInit(ui)

 * Added version printed at the start of game
 * Fixed hunt not spawning monster resources
 * Shrunk size of quarry text so longer names will fit (Screaming Antelope / DBK were getting truncated)